 - To improve public awareness of and access to plants and their culture

-- To distribute seeds, plants, bulbs, flower, shrubs and trees
+- To distribute seeds, plants, bulbs, flowers, shrubs and trees

 - To promote the circulation of horticultural information